Frequently Asked Questions

 What is put her forward?

 put her forward is an artwork by non zero one that recognises living women who have positively impacted the people around them.
-By gathering nominations from the public, we aim to create and install up to 25 figures of women across England.
-The figures will be unveiled during the Heritage Open Days weekends of 6th-9thand 13th-16thSeptember 2018.
+By gathering nominations from the public, we aimed to create and install up to 25 figures of women across England.
+The figures were unveiled during the Heritage Open Days weekends of 6th-9thand 13th-16thSeptember 2018.

 How did the project come about?

-The project is a commission for this year’s Heritage Open Days ‘Unsung Stories’ programme.
+The project was a commission for Heritage Open Days 2018 ‘Unsung Stories’ programme.
 HOD ran an open call for artists, with a brief of creating a nationwide project to mark the centenary of Representation of the People Act and 90 years since Equal Franchise.

 How is the project funded?

 put her forward is an ‘Unsung Stories’ commission from Heritage Open Days, which is run by the National Trust.
 ‘Unsung Stories’ commissions are made possible by additional support from players of People’s Postcode Lottery.

 Why were there 25 new statues being made?

 The concept for put her forward was inspired in part by Caroline Criado-Perez’s 2016 article in the New Statesman, outlining that, out of 925 public statues in the UK, only 25 are of non-mythical, non-royal statues. put her forward asks people to think about the representation of women in public, by asking who they would nominate for a statue.